atifshafi/workspace-mcp/README.md

 The Workspace MCP Server is an intelligent workspace analysis tool that automatically discovers, indexes, and provides semantic search capabilities across your development projects.
 It creates lightweight "capsules" for each application in your workspace, enabling AI assistants to understand your codebase structure and provide more contextual assistance.

+By default, it uses an external AI summarization adapter to craft concise app purposes (configurable).
+If disabled, it falls back to a fully local heuristic.

 ### Key Features

 - 🔍 **Automatic App Discovery** - Scans workspace using configurable glob patterns